Leather Colours and "Tasting Notes"

 London Tan is a colour used by the trade for hundreds of years and is as lovely now as it would have been then.
 A light yellow colour that is close to the leathers natural shade that will acquire a beautiful patina as the years go by.
 One of our stalwarts and ongoing favorites.

 British Racing Green

-Now being stocked permanently, the British Racing Green is a deep dark green that is subtle and rather lovely.
+British Racing Green, a classic and signature Equus colour in combination with Ecru Lin Cable stitching is a deep dark green that is subtle and rather lovely.
 The character of the colour really comes out in the Lined and Raised belt which lifts and brings out the highlights.
 A very difficult to find colour for the connoisseur and those who love subtle beauty.